jpt13653903/ALCHA/Wiki/MarkDown/Simulation.md

      }; // End of waveform
     }

-During simulation, the ALCHA compiler writes all pin signals to a wave-form database that can be viewed with a GUI or analysed by other means.
+During simulation, the ALCHA compiler writes all pins to a wave-form database that can be viewed with a GUI or analysed by other means.
 The simulation only supports cycle-accurate behavioural simulation.
 Timing-accurate simulation can be achieved by simulating the output of a project target with existing vendor tools.

 ## Hardware Testing
 The waveform generator above is hardware synthesisable.
 The same test-bench can therefore be used to test the system on real hardware, optionally using a firmware-based logic analyser.